 If you’re afraid of an ever-growing abyss behind a closet door and a book so genuinely creepy that you’ll have nightmares (according to the reviews!) then this is definitely up your alley.

-As of October 12, Netflix is going to be releasing this series based on the original The Haunting of Hill House by Shirley Jackson.
+13. The Haunting of Hill House As of October 12, Netflix is going to be releasing this series based on the original The Haunting of Hill House by Shirley Jackson.

 As a story that I recall truly unnerved and unsettled me as a teen, I am so excited to get to watch this new show!
+You can also read the book the show was adapted from!

-14. Penpal by Dathan Auerbach
+14. Penpalby Dathan Auerbach

 This novel is unique in that it originally began as a series of “CreepyPasta” stories on the internet and then was collected, edited, and polished into a truly terrifying piece of horror writing.